FAQs for NEMO Study Lab Visit

 Where are you located?

-We have a reserved parking spot right across the street from the main entrance to the Psychological Sciences Building.
-You can park in Spot 25 and walk through the main doors directly across from Elliot Hall of Music.
-Our lab is located in the hallway on the right of the main lobby.
-If you walk through the double doors to this hallway, our lab is in Room 1229 on the left.
+We have three reserved parking spaces right across the street from the main entrance to the Psychological Sciences Building.
+These spaces are labeled, “Psychology Department Guests” and face Elliot Hall of Music.
+You can park in any of these spaces and walk across the street (behind you) through the main doors of Psychological Sciences.
+After you enter the Psychological Sciences building, our lab is located just through the double door on your immediate right.
+You will find us waiting for you in Room 1229 on the left.

 Where can I park at the counseling center in Hammond?